 - Yes, there are animated examples of this too.
 GaoGaiGar does this when the heroes reach the site of their ultimate battle, only to find an exact replica of their command satellite.

 - Jean-Pierre Jeunet likes to use a certain picturesque crossroads in Montmartre as a setting in his films (e. g.
-Amélie and A Long Engagement), but usually takes care to show it from different angles.
+Amélie and A Very Long Engagement), but usually takes care to show it from different angles.

 - The alien nest and colony from Aliens was reused as the set for the Axis Chemicals facility in Tim Burton's Batman.